This policy supports schools to prepare for and minimise the potential health risks for students and staff when smoke from fire impacts air quality.

 - include the management of poor air quality due to smoke from a fire as a fire hazard in their EMP, and smoke as an atmospheric contaminant in their – the recommended administrative control for the risk of exposure to smoke is the application of this policy

 - consider checking for gaps in doors and windows and sealing these where possible

 - work with parents and carers of students with heart and lung conditions to ensure that they have up-to-date and, if applicable,

 - be prepared to support students who may have behavioural and emotional responses to smoke, for example, due to change in routine or previous experience with a bushfire

-- use the VicEmergency to set up notifications about local fires and poor air quality on a staff member’s mobile device.
-To set up these alerts, install the VicEmergency app through the App or Google and set up a ‘watch zone’ for the area surrounding your school.
+- use the to set up notifications about local fires and poor air quality on a staff member’s mobile device.
+To set up these alerts, install the VicEmergency app through the or and set up a ‘watch zone’ for the area surrounding your school.
 You will need to manually switch on alerts for air quality.
-Information about how to use the VicEmergency app and set up watch zones alerts can be found on the VicEmergency
+Information about how to use the VicEmergency app and set up watch zones alerts can be found on the

 How to assess air quality

 EPA uses 5 categories to describe air quality:

 Knowing the category allows schools to make informed decisions about the management of health risks.